OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 We will now use this method to study not data set, but data set generator, and more precisely randomness function.
 Randomness is a topic that could have its own workshop (any takers?!), but right now we'll focus on 4 kind of noises: White noise, Gaussian noise, Perlin noise and Pareto noise.
 While other [colors of noise](https://en.wikipedia.org/wiki/Colors_of_noise) are out of scope of this workshop, a bit of culture never hurt anyone.

 All the following code is meant to be tested in the draw function, which will repeat it very quickly over time, hence giving the impression of showing multiple value of a data set and a graphical appreciation of it.
+For better graphics, put *noStroke();* in the setup function.

 ##### i) Uniform randomness
 Otherwise called *white noise*.
 You can try to generate different kind of noises by feeding uniform noise in complex functions (logarithm, cosines, square root, mash up those ...).